AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 ```

 The runtime SDK has the following text symbol properties
-that are not settable in JSON but have the following defaults:
+that cannot be set in JSON but have the following defaults:
 ```
 "angleAlignment": "AGSMarkerSymbolAngleAlignmentScreen"
 "leaderOffsetX": 0.0
 "leaderOffsetY": 0.0
-"outline" : { "style": "esriSLSSolid" }
+"outline": { "style": "esriSLSSolid" }
 ```

-Documented text symbol properties not supported in the SDK
+The following documented text symbol property is supported in the Runtime SDK
 ```
 "rightToLeft": false
 ```

 ## Label Definition
-The feature label can specify the label format with an Esri label definition
+The feature label can specify the label format with an esri label definition
 JSON object as defined in the
 [Web map specification](https://developers.arcgis.com/web-map-specification/objects/labelingInfo/)
-for label definition.
+for labelingInfo.
 **NOTE:** "In order to provide a more accurate representation
 of labels created in ArcGIS Pro (for a mobile map package, for example), ArcGIS
 Runtime defines additional JSON properties that are not included in the Web map